ItsAeth/FT3-muBLASTp-benchmark/README.md

 # muBLASTp-benchmark
-Template scripts for benchmarking muBLASTp on HPC systems.
+Template scripts for benchmarking muBLASTp on multicore CPUs.
 Includes a header to run the scripts on a system with the slurm workload manager.

 ## How to use:
   1. Download muBLASTp from the repository: https://github.com/vtsynergy/muBLASTP